hartrusion/RbmkSimulator/README.md

 No Z supporters wanted.

-## Licencing and usage
+## Licencing
 I decided to publish this simulator with GPLv3 so this thing is free software.
-As I've also put in lots of thoughts on how to represent the plant with the GUI, I do want to keep the authorship and control over it.
+As I've also put in lots of thoughts on how to represent the plant with the GUI, I do want to keep the authorship and control over it and decided to use this more resticted licence.
 You can use and redistribute this software as you like, there are only some limitations if you would like to modify and publish the software again.

-To make it possible to share the developed technology, large parts of the code in other repositories are published with MIT licence so you're free to reuse those parts for whatever you like without such limitations.
+To make it possible to reuse the developed technology, large parts of the code in other repositories are published with the more permissive MIT licence so you're free to reuse those parts for whatever you like without such limitations.

-## Modeling engine
-The simulation is based on the PhxNetMod project which implements the theory of having similar linear ordinary differential equations in electronics, mechanics, hydraulics and thermal systems.
-The methods of network analysis can therefore be applied to other domains.
-The PhxNetMod core, along with other dependencies, are available as separate projects.